lrj-james/personal-book-manager/README.md

 ##### Features:

-1. User Authentication: Secure user registration and login functionality, with password hashing and session management.
-2. Book Management: Users can add, view, edit, and delete books from their personal collection.
-3. Citation Export: Users can export book citations in various formats (APA, MLA, Chicago) and copy them to the clipboard.
-4. Search Functionality: Integration with the Google Books API to search for books and add them to the user's collection.
+The Personal Book Manager offers a comprehensive set of features to help users manage their book collections efficiently.
+The application provides secure user authentication, allowing users to register and log in with hashed passwords and session management.
+Once logged in, users can add new books to their collection by entering book details or searching for books using the Google Books API.
+The search functionality allows users to find books and add them to their collection with ease.

+Users can view their entire book collection on the bookshelf page, where they can see detailed information about each book, including the title, authors, publisher, and published date.
+The application also allows users to edit the details of their books or delete books from their collection.
+To assist with academic writing, the Personal Book Manager includes a citation export feature.
+Users can export book citations in various formats, such as APA, MLA, and Chicago, and copy them to the clipboard for easy use in their documents.

+The application is designed with a responsive layout, ensuring that it works seamlessly across different devices and screen sizes.
+Users receive immediate feedback through toast notifications for successful actions, such as adding or exporting books, while alerts are used to notify users of any errors or issues.
+Overall, the Personal Book Manager provides a robust and user-friendly solution for managing personal book collections, leveraging modern web technologies to deliver a high-quality user experience.